bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 comparison with [@wiestler_skill_2013]:

 - worst acquisition (12-channel, resolution...) but shorter TR.
-- sequences not trained using mvpa small-block design
+- sequences not trained using same rapid-block design
 - sequences not as intensively trained
-- sequences at different stages
+- sequences at different stages of training/consolidation
 - continuous execution of sequences
-- using TRs
+- using TRs (and GLM)

-- cross-scan validation
+## References